Sweet Grass Dental Associates

 Stretching

 We’ve found that post-procedure stretches will help the frenum from reattaching.
 Why?
 Because wounds in the mouth like to move toward the center, and two raw surfaces in close proximity in the mouth want to attach.
 Stretching keeps the wound dilated and raw surfaces from touching.
 This video is a great demonstration of how to stretch your baby’s mouth.
-We recommend you perform these stretches every time you nurse (with the exception of nighttime feedings).
+We recommend you perform these stretches 3-6 times per day.

 https://vimeo.com/86784777